WU-RDS/MA2023/_book/10-Regression.md

 In simple linear regression, we assess the relationship between one dependent (regressand) and one independent (regressor) variable.
 The goal is to fit a line through a scatterplot of observations in order to find the line that best describes the data (scatterplot).

 Suppose you are a marketing research analyst at a music label and your task is to suggest, on the basis of historical data, a marketing plan for the next year that will maximize product sales.
-The data set that is available to you includes information on the sales of music downloads (thousands of units), advertising expenditures (in Euros), the number of radio plays an artist received per week (airplay), the number of previous releases of an artist (starpower), repertoire origin (country; 0 = local, 1 = international), and genre (1 = rock, 2 = pop, 3 = electronic).
+The data set that is available to you includes information on the sales of music downloads (units), advertising expenditures (in thousands of Euros), the number of radio plays an artist received per week (airplay), the number of previous releases of an artist (starpower), repertoire origin (country; 0 = local, 1 = international), and genre (1 = rock, 2 = pop, 3 = electronic).
 Let's load and inspect the data first:

 ```r